Curtis2012/dewheater/README.md

   "dewHeaterCutinOffset": 1.0,         # Dew Heater cut-in (on) offset in degrees C. This offset is relative to the dew point.

   "dewHeaterCutoutOffset": 1.0,        # Dew Heater cut-out (off) offset in degrees C. This offset is relative to the dew point.

-  "dewHeaterSafetyTempOFF": 40,        # Dew Heater safety shut off temp in degrees C. When this set point is exceeded, the dew heater relayed is opened (off) and this control
-					 program will not close it again (turn it on) until the service is restarted.

   "dewHeaterMaxTemp": 35,              # Dew Heater max temp, dew heater relay is opened if this temp is reached, but conrol is not shutdown thus the dew heater relay may be 						closed later if a set point is met.

   "dewHeaterMinTemp": 3,               # Dew Heater min temp, dew heater relay closed at this temp regardless of dew point calculations.
 This parameter is intended to force
                                         the dew heater on in cold conditions regardless of whether the dew point has been reached.

   "dewHeaterOnOffDelay": 5,            # Delay between on/off cycle, used only by dewheatertest.py

   "dewPtCheckDelay": 5                 # Time in seconds to wait between each dew point calculation (this includes reading the DHT sensor and making the dew point calculation).

+  "fakeDewPoint": false                # enables dew point faking for test purposes.
+If enable temperature will be set to
+                                          the dew point minus 2C.